Fees and Refunds

 - Accident reports, police records, court records, etc.

 Do not submit original documents - they will not be returned.
-Make sure all copies are legible.
+Copies should be legible.

 Letters from family, relatives, and friends are not recommended.
 If this is the only information that can be provided, students may submit it but it may be considered insufficient to grant the appeal.

-Appeals submitted without documentation will be denied or returned without review.
+Appeals submitted without a letter of explanation will be denied or returned without review.
+Additional documentation may be requested after review.

 If a student is placed on Financial Aid Suspension, eligibility may be regained when he or she is meeting the minimum Satisfactory Academic Progress Standards outlined above.
 Students will be made aware of meeting standards by viewing their status on the MyCF portal.
 It is best to contact the Financial Aid Office to determine next steps if the student was previously suspended but later became eligible.